RouterRetriever: Routing over a Mixture of Expert Embedding Models: Router Retriever

-Next, we group these pairs by \( g_{\text{max}} \), constructing \( T \) groups, one for each domain.
-Then for each group, we perform k-means clustering with cluster size 1 to get the pilot embedding (line 8-19 in Alg.~\ref{alg:pilot_embedding_library}).
-In specific, with the constructed pairs \((x_j, g_{\text{max}})\), we group them by the ones that have the same \( g_{\text{max}} \), ${Group}_m$, which contains list of instances $x_j$ with same gate as the max gate.
-This results in \( T \) groups, one for each domain ($m=1,\cdots, T$).
-If the ${Group}_m$ is not empty, we first extract all embeddings for instances in the group with the base encoder (BaseModel).
-We then apply k-means clustering~\citep{} to these embeddings with a cluster size of one.
-The centroid of this cluster \(\mathbf{c}_m\) is taken as the pilot embedding for the domain.
+Next, with the constructed pairs \((x_j, e_{\text{max}})\), we group them by the ones that have the same \( e_{\text{max}} \).
+This results in \( T \) groups, one for each domain (${Group}_m, m=1,\cdots, T$), where each ${Group}_m$ contains list of instances $x_j$ all sharing the same $e_{max}$.
+If the ${Group}_m$ is not empty, we extract all embeddings for instances in the group using the base encoder (BaseModel), and calculate the average, or centroid, embedding \(\mathbf{c}_m\), which is taken as the pilot embedding for the domain\footnote{We also experiment with $k$-means clustering of different numbers of $k$, the number of centroid embeddings, and having a single centroid embedding ($k$=1) yields the highest performance, as additional centroids often act as distractors.
+Details are in Appendix~\ref{app: c1}}.
 This results in one pilot embedding per group, yielding a maximum of \( T \) pilot embeddings for the training dataset \( D_i \).
-Each of these embeddings is associated with a different gate, representing the most suitable one for that domain.
-Please note that since when ${Group}_m$ is empty, we do not extract pilot embedding for the empty group (cluster), thereby the number of pilot embeddings for the training dataset could be less than $T$.
+Each of these embeddings is associated with a different expert, representing the most suitable one for that domain.
+When ${Group}_m$ is empty, we skip this step, so the number of pilot embeddings for $D_i$ could be less than $T$.

-By repeating this process across all domain-specific training datasets \( D_1, \dots, D_T \), we obtain \( T \) pilot embeddings for each gate, one from each domain-specific training dataset (repeating line 3-19 in Alg.~\ref{alg:pilot_embedding_library} for all training dataset $D_1 \cdots D_T$).
-Consequently, the \text{pilot embeddings} contains a maximum of \( T^2 \) pilot embeddings, with each of the \( T \) domain-specific training datasets contributing up to \( T \) pilot embeddings.
+By repeating this process across all domain-specific training datasets \( D_1, \dots, D_T \), we obtain a maximum of \( T^2 \) pilot embeddings: $T$ domain-specific training datasets times $T$ groups per dataset.